aivyngo/public-ap-csa-agent/README.md

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 8060 --workers 2
 ```
+You can change the ports being used if you'd like.
 ### Chatting with Agent
 Visit http://localhost:3000.
 Click on your profile on the top right, then settings, then connections.
-Use http://192.222.54.121:8060/v1 for the custom link.
+Use your custom API endpoint pointing to your backend's /v1 URL for the link.
 The API name can be anything.
 Click save and then exit settings.
 In the dropdown, you should now see "tim-large" as a model, and you can now start chatting!

 ## Using the tim-large Model for your own Agent
 This project uses a LLM called tim-large.
 You can integrate this model into your own agent: